sgoutteb/segmata/README.md

 ![import_results](example/import_result_khartes.jpg)

+Difference between red and blue line is cleary visible !

 ## Limits

 The method used implies that rendering must be the same size before and after a vertex modification.